milesdwilliams15/milesdwilliams15.github.io/_posts/2021-01-11-an-exercise-in-equity.md

 ```

 I then plot for each lottery the probability of receiving an award over
-the probability of survival without an award:
+the probability of survival without an award.
+I’ve also layered on LOESS
+lines grouped by iteration.

 ``` r
 ggplot(plot_smry) +